-- the normal risks of a claim for a breach of confidence; - The council points out that if it breached the confidentiality clause the other party to the mediation would be able to bring an action for breach of confidence and, moreover, the mediator himself would also have grounds to bring an action against the council.
-Dealing with these actions would be likely to disrupt the council's normal activities by diverting staff from other tasks; prejudice to the conduct of public affairs would also be likely to arise through the risk of further costs to the council for any necessary defence, or damages incurred, which would divert scarce financial resources from other activities. - the risk that the specific litigation which was settled could be reopened, and the council's actions in breaching the confidence would not assist its defence; - The council points out that the mediation arose from a legal claim brought against it, so a failure of the mediation would open up the possibility that the litigation could be renewed.
-Defending that litigation would divert its staff from other activities and incur costs, as above, together with the associated risk that its actions in breaching the terms of the mediation might prejudice its case; and - the likelihood that the council would be less able to resolve disputes by mediation in future, because it had been seen to breach the terms of confidentiality (and hence the terms of the mediation itself) previously, so parties might be more reluctant to enter into mediation. - If the council is seen to breach the terms of a mediation agreement, future claimants in other cases might be more reluctant to enter into mediation as a route to resolving the dispute.
-The council consequently argues that disruption to its activities would be likely to occur in future cases where mediation might otherwise have been a less costly or time-consuming option available to it. - 35.
+- the risk that the specific litigation which was settled could be reopened, and the council's actions in breaching the confidence would not assist its defence; - o The council points out that the mediation arose from a legal claim brought against it, so a failure of the mediation would open up the possibility that the litigation could be renewed.
+Defending that litigation would divert its staff from other activities and incur costs, as above, together with the associated risk that its actions in breaching the terms of the mediation might prejudice its case; and - the likelihood that the council would be less able to resolve disputes by mediation in future, because it had been seen to breach the terms of confidentiality (and hence the terms of the mediation itself) previously, so parties might be more reluctant to enter into mediation. - o If the council is seen to breach the terms of a mediation agreement, future claimants in other cases might be more reluctant to enter into mediation as a route to resolving the dispute.
+The council consequently argues that disruption to its activities would be likely to occur in future cases where mediation might otherwise have been a less costly or time-consuming option available to it. - 36.
 The Commissioner considers that these factors, in the specific circumstances of this case, outweigh the public interest factors in favour of disclosure.
-This is because the consequences to the public authority of disclosing the information are likely to be significant, whereas the benefits of access to the requested information to transparency, openness and the public debate, are less clear, given that the matter has been both examined by the police, and has been settled in a judicial process to the apparent satisfaction of the claimant.

-- 36. The underlying issue has been dealt with elsewhere, in circumstances which suggest quite strongly that any impropriety would have emerged and could have been dealt with appropriately.
+This is because the consequences to the public authority of disclosing the information, in breach of the confidentiality agreement, are likely to be significant, whereas the benefits of access to the requested information to transparency, openness and the public debate, are less clear, given that the matter has been both examined by the police, and has been settled in a judicial process to the apparent satisfaction of the claimant. - 37.
+The underlying issue has been dealt with elsewhere, in circumstances which suggest quite strongly that any impropriety would have emerged and could have been dealt with appropriately.
 There is therefore no compelling ground in favour of openness which would override the likelihood of harm to the council's ability to conduct its business.
-Any residual public interest in adding to public understanding and informing public debate is modest, and insufficient to counter the strong public interest factors identified above in maintaining the exemption in this case. - The Commissioner therefore concludes that the exemption at section 36(2)(c) of FOIA has been correctly applied to the withheld information. - 38.
-It has therefore not been necessary to consider the application of section 42 of FOIA.
+Any residual public interest in adding to public understanding and informing public debate is modest, and insufficient to counter the strong public interest factors identified above in maintaining the exemption in this case.

+38. The Commissioner therefore concludes that the exemption at section 36(2)(c) of FOIA has been correctly applied to the withheld information.